 A staple herb for any keen cook, rosemary is also highly attractive to bees and other precious pollinators.
-So, whether adding one pot of rosemary to the patio, or lining entire pathways, cultivating your own plants will provide a feast for all.
+So, whether adding one pot of rosemary to the patio, or lining entire pathways, or adding them to your list of herb garden ideas or vegetable garden ideas, cultivating your own plants will provide a feast for all.

 'Rosemary is certainly one of the most special and versatile of culinary herbs.
 It is powerful for flavouring all meat, especially lamb, as well as fish, tomato dishes, beans and lemon sauces,' says Judith Hann in her book Herbs: Delicious Recipes and Growing Tips to Transform Your Food. (opens in new tab)

 'Rosemary can look very beautiful, is trouble free and, once planted, ideally in spring in well-drained soil, will often last for decades.'